ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 | JVM Version: 1.8.0_60
 ```

-In case you do not have Grails installed on your machine, follow the next instructions.
+In case you do not have Grails installed on your machine, follow the instructions in the next sections.

 ## Unix based systems